SimonEngler/SimonEngler.github.io/essays/evidence-of-core-competency.md

 ## Evidence of MS degree

-**Masters of Science in Electrical and Computer Engineering**,*Forecasting of Energy Requirements for Planetary Exploration Habitats Using a Modulated Neural Activation Method*,Engler S.,Master Thesis, University of Calgary, Electrical and Computer Engineering, University of Calgary Library Thesis Vault, (Mar 2017)
+**Masters of Science in Electrical and Computer Engineering**, *Forecasting of Energy Requirements for Planetary Exploration Habitats Using a Modulated Neural Activation Method*, Engler S., Master Thesis, University of Calgary, Electrical and Computer Engineering, University of Calgary Library Thesis Vault, (Mar 2017)

 ## University of Hawaii Graduate Courses (GPA 3.85)
 - ICS 321 Data Storage & Retrieval